 Properties

-The two states of the properties of the explosive system before firing and after firing shall be identified and listed.
+The two states of the properties of the explosive subsystem before firing and after firing shall be identified and listed.

 For every explosive component the function, primary stimulus, unwanted stimuli and secondary characteristics shall be identified and quantified.

 Only qualified and lot accepted items shall be used in flight systems.